slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On popularity

 <!--
-Brand is just a perception, and perception will match reality over time.
+> *"Brand is just a perception, and perception will match reality over time.
 Sometimes it will be ahead, other times it will be behind.
-But brand is simply a collective impression some have about a product. -- Elon Musk
+But brand is simply a collective impression some have about a product."
+-- Elon Musk*
 -->

 > *"There are only two kinds of languages: the ones people complain about and the ones nobody uses."